As already hinted at in the title, the ASO Keywords will have a strong impact on how you boost the discoverability of your mobile apps and games.

-It’s also good practice to use a variety of single word, two, and 3-word key terms that convey similar concepts, ideas, characteristics of your product.
+It’s also good practice to use a variety of single-word, two, and 3-word key terms that convey similar concepts, ideas, and characteristics of your product.

 As a common-sense rule, try to keep the keyword you want to rank higher for below 5% of that description's total number of words.
 Otherwise, even if it is placed organically inside a text, you may risk obtaining worse results.

 Tips to Optimize your "ASO Keywords" field in Apple iOS